 - 4. Comparisons: Students are encouraged to compare and contrast the target language and its cultures with their own.
 They discover patterns, make predictions, and analyze similarities and differences across languages and cultures.
 Students often come to understand their native language and culture better through such comparisons. - 5.
 Communities: Extending learning experiences from the target language classroom to the home and multilingual and multicultural community emphasizes living in a global society.
 Students learn that Spanish exists outside of the classroom and use it to become part of a larger community.
 Activities may include: field trips; use of e-mail and the Internet; participation in clubs, exchange or study-abroad programs, and cultural activities; school-to-work opportunities; and opportunities to hear speakers of the target language at the University and in the classroom. - Performance criteria: We measure our student's communicative proficiency through the standards established by the American Council on the teaching of Foreign Languages (ACTFL).
-Cultures, Connections, Comparisons and Communities are measured through in house developed rubrics. - Performance level: Each learning outcome has a different measure: - Communication graduating students should achieve Intermediate High or higher (ACTFL) in Oral Proficiency on their OPI (Oral Proficiency Interview), and Advanced Low (ACTFL) in Written Proficiency on their WPT (Written Proficiency Test) and their Student Portfolio.
-In the Senior Survey students should "agree" or "agree strongly" to all questions pertaining to Communication.
-Minimum percentage of students reaching this goal should be 75% - Cultures graduating students should score "well" or "very well" to the question: "Does the student show an understanding of cultures of the Hispanic world?" on their WPT (Written Proficiency Test) and their Student Portfolio.
-In the Senior Survey students should "agree" or "agree strongly" to all questions pertaining to Cultures.
-Minimum percentage of students reaching this goal should be 75% - Connections graduating students should score "well" or "very well" to the question: "Is the student able to use the Spanish Language to connect to other subject areas?" on their WPT (Written Proficiency Test) and their Student Portfolio.
-In the Senior Survey students should "agree" or "agree strongly" to all questions pertaining to Connections.
-Minimum percentage of students reaching this goal should be 75%
+Cultures, Connections, Comparisons and Communities are measured through in house developed rubrics. - Performance level: Each learning outcome has a different measure: - Communication graduating students should achieve Intermediate level (ACTFL) in oral proficiency on their MOPI (Modified Oral Proficiency Interview), and Intermediate level (ACTFL) in written proficiency on their student writing sample.
+Minimum percentage of students reaching this goal should be 75% - Cultures graduating students should score "some," "well" or "very well" to the question: "Does the student show an understanding of cultures of the target language?" on their student writing sample.
+Minimum percentage of students reaching this goal should be 75% - Connections graduating students should score "some," "well" or "very well" to the question: "Is the student able to use the target language to connect to other subject areas?" on their student writing sample.
+Minimum percentage of students reaching this goal should be 75% - Comparisons graduating students should score "some," "well: or "very well" to the question: "Is the student able to compare and contrast the target language and culture with their own?" on their student writing sample.
+Minimum percentage of students reaching this goal should be 75% - Communities graduating students self assess on their Graduating Senior Survey and should "Agree" or "Strongly Agree" to the question: "I was able to take my target language and culture skills beyond the classroom by participating in campus activities, clubs, exchange programs, community activities, school to work opportunities, internships, work situations, etc." Minimum percentage of students reaching this goal should be 75%

-- Comparisons graduating students should score "well: or "very well" to the question: "Is the student able to compare and contrast Spanish language and cultures with their own?" on their WPT (Written Proficiency Test) and their Student Portfolio.
-In the Senior Survey students should "agree" or "agree strongly" to all questions pertaining to Comparisons.
-Minimum percentage of students reaching this goal should be 75% - Communities graduating students self assess on their Senior Survey and should "Agree" or "Strongly Agree" to the question: "I was able to take my Spanish language and culture skills beyond the classroom by participating in campus activities, clubs, exchange programs, community activities, school to work opportunities, internships, work situations, etc." Minimum percentage of students reaching this goal should be 75% - Learning outcomes are currently listed in the course catalogue; developed by department faculty; and communicated to students in courses.
+• Learning outcomes are currently listed in the course catalogue, developed by department faculty, and communicated to students in courses.